garyttierney/dssp2-minimal/README.md

 Minimal DSSP (Version2) was designed to provide a template to build the widest array of configurations on top of that address custom access control challenges.
 A delicate balance was struck to provide just enough tooling to allow one to focus on productivity by making as little assumptions as possible about specific use cases.

-A comprenhensive set of optional templates, class mappings, class permissions and macros are provided by default to encourage efficient, consistent, and self documenting policy configuration.
+A comprehensive set of optional templates, class mappings, class permissions and macros are provided by default to encourage efficient, consistent, and self documenting policy configuration.

 ## Leverages Common Intermediate Language